By Peggy Blair

 Here’s one I loved in the category of “I don’t think it’s a good idea to co-own property with non-animate objects”: “The listing Agent is an Owner of the property.
 Other is Veranda.”
 Love the idea of co-owning my property with a deck.
 I can walk all over it.
 Ba da boom.

-Here’s one in which the house is green too, but with envy: “This is the second house in from the canal, with envious views from the rooftop deck.”
+In another listing, the house is green with envy: “This is the second house in from the canal, with envious views from the rooftop deck.”
 I do love the idea of a house with personality, even if you can’t describe it as charming.

 Speaking of charming, how about this one?
 “Spacious lower level is completely open to your finishing touches.”
 Nice.
 If it wasn’t so open-minded, those renos could be a big problem.